amateos1998/Extended-UCE-regions-for-genetic-assesment/README.md

 # Extended-UCE-regions-for-genetic-assesment
+### Files required to run the pipline
+You will need genomic paired end reads in fasta format (fq.gz is fine), a UCE baitset designed for your study taxa (in this case we used the hexa-v2 baitset develop by [Cowman et al. 2020](https://www.sciencedirect.com/science/article/pii/S1055790320302165/)), and alignments from an existing phylogenetic tree to place your samples into.

+Note: lcWGS short reads are best in this pipeline, depth and coverage of 4-5x is recommended for optimal results.

-### Requirements to run the pipeline
+### Software requirements to run the pipeline
 The whole pipeline is based in Linux using bash and R.
-You will need to have access to a HPC workload manager (in this case I used SLURM, but you can use qsub or any other manager) You will need to install the following tools to run the pipeline (I recomend using conda to manage all your tools, all my scripts use conda to activate different environments):
+You will need to have access to a HPC workload manager (in this case I used SLURM, but you can use qsub or any other manager).

+You will need to install the following tools to run the pipeline (I recomend using conda to manage all your tools, all my scripts use conda to activate different environments):
 * Phyluce v1.7.3 (the phyluce environment already comes with some of the these binaries)
 * fastp v0.23.2